 One of the biggest indicators of a successful mentoring relationship is a compatible match.
 You can match mentors and mentees manually, or using a mentoring software, such as Guider, to save you time.
 Either way, it's important to give mentees an element of choice in who they match with, as they are more likely to be invested in the relationship.

-We’ve written a guide on how to match mentors and mentees, but it's also important to let participants know what help and guidance is available if there is a personality clash.
+We’ve written a guide on how to match mentors and mentees and our mentoring software makes it really easy, but it's also important to let participants know what help and guidance is available if there is a personality clash.
 People tend to drop off without communicating if they feel too embarrassed to speak up.

 You can also learn a lot from existing relationships.
 Assess what is working well and not so well in the current mentoring pairs and learn from them.
 Collecting confidential feedback from mentors and mentees can teach you a huge amount as to what makes a successful mentoring match.